DannyBen/bashly/support/schema/README.md

 This is the source file for `schemas/bashly.json` and `schemas/settings.json` schemas.

-To regenerate the bashly.json schema, simply run:
+To regenerate the, simply run:

 ```
 $ run scheme generate